How to Receive Accommodations

 Students are personally responsible for applying in a timely manner to the UIS ODS regarding their need for accommodations upon admission to UIS.

-Accommodations include: Extended time on exams; Quiet, distraction free environment for taking exams; Note – taker; Priority registration; Closed captioning; Interpreter; With professors’ approval, may record lectures; Assistive Technology (JAWS, Zoom Text); Braille; Digital text; Audio books; Enlarged print; Service animals.
+Accommodations include, but are not limited to: Extended time on exams; Quiet, distraction reduced environment for taking exams; Notetaker; Priority registration; Closed captioning; Interpreter; With professors’ approval, may record lectures; Assistive Technology (JAWS, Zoom Text); Braille; Digital text; Audio books; Enlarged print; Service animals.